intmus/inttheory/_02-int-scales-keys/c2-intervals.md

 title: Discussion 2c - Identifying and Labeling Intervals
 ---

-## Class Discussion

-Intervals
+## Intervals

-What does it mean to invert an interval?
+"What does it mean to invert an interval?"

-- Inversions are when you take one note in an interval and move it an octave up or down past the other note.
+- Inversions are when you take one note in an interval and move it an octave up or down toward the other note.

 - When inverting, Major becomes Minor, Perfect remains Perfect, Diminished becomes Augmented

-Chromatic Vs Diatonic Intervals
+Chromatic Vs Diatonic Intervals:

 - If the notes in an interval appear in the current key, they are diatonic.